zirtec12/Flipper_Zero-BadUsb/BadUsb-Collection/Windows_Badusb/GoodUSB/Activate_Windows/readme.md

 ## How to use?

 This script is plug and play.
+Note that you may need to change the delay to a higher number.

 ## Features